reny77/reny77/README.md

 CEO | Software Architect | Software Engineer | Digital Platforms

-I design and develop complex software platforms, digital ecosystems and data-driven systems.
+Computer Science graduate from the University of Pisa (2002).
+Technology executive and software architect with 20+ years of experience in the ICT sector, focusing on tourism and cultural heritage digital platforms.

+CEO of Inera srl and CEO & Chairman of Medialis srl.
-My main interests include **AI, distributed systems, digital tourism platforms, cultural heritage systems and cloud architectures**.
+Working on digital platforms, AI-driven systems and large-scale information infrastructures.

 ---